UKHO/docs/software-engineering-policies/Logging/LoggingPolicy.md

 ## Technology Choice

 Elastic is the business's logging platform.
 There can be good reasons to select other logging platforms, however approval from the Observability team and Architectural Practice Forum is required in these cases.

-## Index naming convention
+## Elastic Index Naming Convention

 Logs should be indexed in ElasticSearch according to the following convention:
-**FullServiceName-environment-category**
+**FullServiceName-environment-category**.
+The Observability team automation creates indexes, so teams should not need to create them manually.
+Teams with legacy indexes should be migrated to the new naming convention.

 ### Diagnostic logs